 The pelvic floor muscles are a small but very important group of muscles, particularly in women.
 They lie deep inside the pelvis and act to support the pelvic organs and control continence.
 During pregnancy, these muscles become weakened due to the action of pregnancy hormones and the weight of the baby pushing down.
-It is important that you re-train these muscles during the postnatal period to prevent problems, such as incontinence and pelvic organ prolapse.
+It is important that you re-train these muscles during the postnatal period to prevent problems, such as incontinence.